oli-d/nova/communication/http/README.md

 ### 2.1 Using Spring

 The easiest way to retrieve an ```HttpAdapter``` instance is using Spring.
-We provide the class ```HttpEnablingConfiguration```.
-Simply import this in your own Spring configuration and you can obtain a bean called "httpAdapter" from the ApplicationContext.
+For this, we provide the class ```HttpEnablingConfiguration```.
+Simply import this in your own Spring configuration and you can get a bean called "httpAdapter" from the ApplicationContext.

 When you do so, default configuration will be applied, which can be overridden via environment variables or by providing the appropriate beans yourself.
 The possible